tmscheidl/Phi3-MovieRecs/README.md

 # LLM-Based Movie Recommender Systems

-This repository contains practical work focused on developing and evaluating multiple movie recommender system models using large language models (LLMs).
-The objective is to explore diverse recommendation strategies—from genre-based filtering to chain-of-thought (COT) explanation-enhanced approaches—aimed at improving accuracy, diversity, and transparency in movie recommendations.
+This repository contains practical work focusing on the development and evaluation of models for several movie recommender systems using large language models (LLMs).
+The aim is to explore different recommender strategies - from genre-based filtering to chain-of-thought (COT) approaches with annotation - and to compare these different models in terms of accuracy, diversity and transparency in movie recommendations.

 ---